Anesthesiology at theVSCAN

 During the procedure, the vital parameters of the animal and the depth of the anesthesia are constantly monitored.
 We are equipped with state-of-the-art anesthetic monitoring equipment, very similar to the ones used in human anesthesia.
 Our equipment allows us to check major bodily functions (heart rate, respiration, arterial blood pressure, temperature, carbon dioxide and oxygen levels) and be able to quickly react if there is a problem.

 If you are concerned about your pet undergoing general anesthesia ask to talk to our veterinary anesthesiologist to obtain more information.

 Dr. Grasso operates Ottawa Veterinary Anesthesia Consulting, a mobile veterinary anesthesia service providing world class anesthesia support, training, and on-site anesthesia for many hospitals in the Ottawa region.
-Click on the logo to learn more about these services.
+Click on the logo to learn more about anesthesia services.